wxcctechsummit/wxcclabguides/TechSummitRoW_2021/analyzerlab5.md

 <iframe width="1024" height="576" src="https://youtube.com/embed/wCgzv58mKTs?rel=0" title="Exercise 5.2 Custom Dashboards" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Section Information
+## Instructions
 - Create a custom dashboard called 5.2.1_NewReportDashboard
 - Create a custom dashboard using previous lab reports named in video 5.2.2_CL21HOLCCT2108Dashboard

 1. Navigate to the Dashboards section of Analyzer and `Create New` Dashboard
 2. Drag dashboards according to the video instruction to the work canvas and position to your liking
-3. When dashboard components have been arranged, you should have somthing similar to this
+3. When dashboard components have been arranged, you should have something similar to this

 ![custom dashboard](https://user-images.githubusercontent.com/75790934/113778075-92da5900-96f1-11eb-9b05-3a5f86d24920.png)